mrz104001/3D-AFM-codes/3. plotting and demonstration/3.2 IgorPro 3D volume demonstration/README.md

 This folder contains all the IgorPro scripts to display 3D matrix saved as tif/tiff file in 3D volumes.
 This helps plot the 3D volume demonstration in Figure 1 and Figure 2.
 You can also check the 3D data in other software if you don't have access to IgorPro software.
-Only run the main code and the main code must be run section by section.

 ## Basic coding idea:
 1. IgorPro provides a useful function called Gizmo to display 3D data as three orthogonal slices, easy to change color.